Ryan-Palmer/Functional-Blazor-and-Xamarin/README.md

 That said however, I think Blazor is supposed to be very efficient at only sending the minimum amount of data to sync the browser DOM and the server's shadow DOM.

-One thing you might potetially want to be careful of is stuff like the clock display I have put on the Counter page.
+One thing you might potentially want to be careful of is stuff like the clock display I have put on the Counter page.
 This is a Cmd.ofSub subscription set up in the Counter page's Init handler.
 It pumps a TimeChanged message into the updater every second, which sends a new model update to the UI.
 In this case it is a tiny text change but I imagine if it was a large update or happened at a fast enough rate you could hit some kind of issue.
 Maybe it would be fine, I just don't have any data to know.
 I have installed Application Insights on my own project so that I can keep an eye on the data flow and compute usage.
 The new live metrics are great to monitor everything during testing.

 #### Page update functions